district10/cmake-templates/cpp11/README.txt

   - const iterator
   - lambda calculas

-without any setup, see CMakeLists.txt for further infomation.
+without any setup, see CMakeLists.txt for further information.

 -------------------------------------------------------------